AlexanderDewhirst/redcan_edr_agent_tools/README.md

 ```
 python3 listener.py
 ```
 in an open bash and run the script commands in another.
+This script creates a server at '127.0.0.1:4000` (or localhost port 4000).
 NOTE: Currently establishing a connection in every command to the network manager.

 To connect to a running docker container, to test using listener.py, you can run:
 ```
-docker exec -it <docker container id> bash
+docker exec -it <container_id> bash
 ```

-and you can find the container id with:
+and you can find the container_id with:
 ```
 docker ps
 ```